googlevr/seurat-unity-plugin/README.md

 ### Capture Settings
 If none of the above fixes the issue, or you see holes in the mesh - try rebaking with higher quality capture settings.

+DISCLAIMER: This is not an officially supported Google product.